Canon explains why it's discontinued some EF lenses for its DSLRS

 Glass furnace

 It's certainly true that there are still a huge range of lenses for those with EF and EF-S mount cameras to choose from.
-And the average age of the lenses that are apparently on the chopping block is 14 years old.
-But some of the apparently discontinued lenses, in particular those for the EF-S mount, also don't appear to have alternative options or multiple versions.
+And to be fair, the average age of the lenses that are on the chopping block is 14 years old.
+But some of the apparently discontinued lenses, in particular those for the EF-S mount, also don't appear to have alternative options.

-As ever, the reality is likely somewhere in between the two positions – Canon is undoubtedly (and understandably) focused on its mirrorless RF mount, which is worth bearing in mind when buying a new camera.
+As ever, the reality is likely somewhere in between the two debates – Canon is undoubtedly (and understandably) focused on its mirrorless RF mount, which is worth bearing in mind when you're buying a new camera.
 But it also certainly hasn't abandoned its EF mount just yet.

 Some of the apparently 'discontinued' lenses are still available to buy, as plenty of stock already exists.
-This is perhaps a reason why some lenses are no longer being produced, as enough samples exist to satisfy demand for some time yet.
+This is another potential reason why some lenses are no longer being produced, as enough samples exist to satisfy demand for some time yet.

 On the other hand, only one of the four lenses that Canon Rumors has suggested will be discontinued "some time in 2021" – the Canon EF 35mm f/2 USM – is currently in stock on Canon's official store, with the three end-of-life telephotos (the EF 300mm f/2.8L IS USM II, EF 400mm f/4 DO IS USM II and EF 500mm f/4L IS USM II) all currently unavailable to buy.